-According to the principle of Occam's razor, if you can simplify, you can do less complicated things. we condense the linear and nonlinear functions into a ``simple expression" of dynamically allocated intervals that satisfy the above three constraints, as shown below:
+According to the principle of Occam's razor, if you can simplify, you can do less complicated things.
+We condense the linear and nonlinear functions into a ``simple expression'' of dynamically allocated intervals that satisfy the above three constraints, as shown below:

 The smaller $\beta$ is, the smaller the interval of tokens with larger CP will be, while still satisfying the premise that the interval of tokens with larger CP is larger.
-It will increase the length of the prefix, while reducing the length of stegos to be generated, improving the embedding rate.
+It will increase the length of the prefix, while reducing the length of stegos to be generated, improving the payload.

-Please note that these functions are not fixed, here are just a few examples that meet the constraints.
-The constraints we proposed are not the most perfect, and the final condensed expression is also for simplicity and easy to understand, and is not the best.
+\textbf{Please note} that these functions are not fixed, here are just a few examples that meet the constraints.
+These constraints are not exhaustive, and the final condensed expression is also for simplicity and easy to understand.
 This can just provide thinking for subsequent research that is more conducive to hiding information.

-Loop the stego generation process, the stego will be obtained.
+Loop the stego generation, and stego will be obtained.
 Algorithm \ref{Alga} illustrates the embedding process.

-\paragraph {\textbf{Secret extraction process.}} Bitstream extraction and embedding are a pair of inverse operations.
+\paragraph {\textbf{Secret extraction process}} Bitstream extraction and embedding are a pair of inverse operations.
 Same as Discop \cite{Discop}, we also need to use the same scheme, initial context (instruction), and stegos.
 The instructions remain requirements visible to everyone in social networks.
 The formula of the extraction process $Ex$ is as follows:

-The interval is located by the stego's next token at this moment, and the same prefix is the current extracted secret.
+The interval is located by the stego's next token at this moment, and the same prefix is the currently extracted secret.